slipwolff/TU821-1-RoboSumo-Project/Blog Archive/Week2 Bootloader Issues.md

 While working on the motor controller and experimenting with PWM for motor control, I have managed to accidentally corrupt the bootloader on the arduino.
 This article will cover my solution to the problem that has aroused.

+## Symptoms of a corrupted bootloader
+The most common thing that will clearly indicate a corrupt bootloader would be erratic behaviour of the Arduino IDE (AVRdude throws up errors after sucessfully uploading a sketch, AVRdude loses the communication with the Arduino midway, etc.).

 ## Corrupted bootloader?
 How?
 There are multiple reasons why a bootloader on an arduino may become corrupted.
 Usually this is not a major worry as a corrupted bootloader is a relatively low occurrence.
 However, the following actions may increase your chance of corrupting your bootloader:
 - Using a damaged USB cable or having a USB cable with a loose connection (this was my case)
 - Forcibly flashing the wrong bootloader for the board (e.g. uploading an Arduino Leonardo bootloader to an Arduino Uno)
 - Being a total maniac and uploading the code with a second arduino or a USBasp adapter via the ICSP pins or worse, directly using pins D11, D12 and D13

-## Symptoms of a corrupted bootloader

 Whatever your reason may be, and you have ended up with a corrupt bootloader, note that this is not the end of the world and your arduino may still be saved.